5pence/photo-store/README.md

 - Django & Django REST Framework
 - JWT Authentication (djangorestframework-simplejwt)
-- SQLite (for now, but can be swapped for PostgreSQL later)
+- SQLite (for now, but will be swapped for PostgreSQL later)
 - CORS handling (django-cors-headers)
 - Environment variables (django-environ)